autowarefoundation/autoware-documentation/docs/tutorials/integrating-autoware/creating-vehicle-interface-package/creating-vehicle-interface.md

           └─ my_vehicle_name_launch/
   ```

-- If you are using a vehicle interface and launch package from a open git repository, or created your own as a git repository, it is highly recommended to add those repositories to your `autoware.repos` file which is located to directly under your autoware folder like the example below.
+- If you are using a vehicle interface and launch package from a open git repository, or created your own as a git repository, it is highly recommended to add those repositories to your `repositories/autoware.repos` file which is located to directly under your autoware folder like the example below.
 You can specify the branch or commit hash by the version tag.

   ```yaml title="autoware.repos"
   # vehicle (this section should be somewhere in autoware.repos and add the below)